 EGI operations are based on a distributed service-oriented model comprehending Global and Local Services [ARCH], where different stakeholders play the role of service provider.

-Crucial to EGI is the maximization of the Quality of Service experienced by the end-user [ENDU], which is affected by the overall quality offered by the providers of operational services.
+Crucial to EGI is the maximization of the Quality of Service experienced by the end-user, which is affected by the overall quality offered by the providers of operational services.
 It is therefore important that the providers commit to a minimum set of requirements to jointly offer a reliable, secure and highly available service infrastructure.

-The first OLA prototype was consolidated in the framework of the EGEE project series, to define the minimum set of services and the corresponding Service Level Targets to be exchanged between Resource Centres and ROCs.

-EGI has extended this prototype framework to comprehend various types of OLAs which all together constitute the EGI OLA framework (Figure 1).
+EGI OLA framework comprehends three types of OLAs (Figure 1).

 The Resource Centre OLA (RC OLA) is defined between a Resource Centre and the respective Resource Infrastructure Provider.